 Event Branding Get samples of event customization.
 Go beyond “putting your logo here”.
 Look for technology that allows you to customize banners, change the button colors and headline titles to match your brand.
+Consider a solution that offers white label video streaming.
 Branding capabilities can make the difference between a generic event and a cohesive brand experience.

 Content Delivery Consider the total package from the user perspective.
 Your provider should have a way to organize your content and sessions in an easy to navigate format.
 Some deliver a playlist that users can sort and find the desired content.